Maintaining Focus on Basel III Endgame Recalibration

 Second, we believe the standardized approach for counterparty credit risk should be amended to recognize the risk-reducing benefits of netting across products, including repos and futures.
 With mandatory clearing of certain cash US Treasury securities set to begin at the end of this year, and repos following in the middle of next year, the lack of recognition of cross-product netting would constrain banks’ balance sheets and limit their ability to offer client clearing.
 This issue must be addressed to enable the smooth implementation of the Treasury clearing rule.

 Third, the combined effect of the proposed Basel III endgame and the capital surcharge for global systemically important banks (G-SIBs) would increase capital for US G-SIB client clearing businesses by more than 80%.
 That’s completely at odds with the policy objective to promote and incentivize clearing and would negatively affect market stability.
-By including the client-facing leg of a cleared derivatives transaction in the Basel III credit valuation adjustment framework and adjusting the G-SIB surcharge, policymakers can reduce this disproportionate tax on clearing.
+By excluding the client-facing leg of a cleared derivatives transaction from the Basel III credit valuation adjustment framework and adjusting the G-SIB surcharge, policymakers can reduce this disproportionate tax on clearing.

 These are just three of the important issues we’ve been focusing on as US policymakers have weighed up industry feedback and redrafted the original endgame proposal.
 Once the revisions are published, focus will shift to finalization and implementation of the rules.
 We’ll test the recalibrated framework to make sure it delivers the risk sensitivity that is so crucial.
 We’ll then work with our members to address any challenges on the road to implementation and pursue the end result that is needed – a robust, risk-sensitive trading book capital framework that stands the test of time.